 One morning a tornado struck the industrial park where one of the regional converting branches was located, completely destroying it.
 Thankfully, the tornado hit before work started, so no lives were lost, but the branch was knocked out of commission.
 The branch manager immediately contacted the corporate vice president of operations and the corporate facilities manager, who booked tickets on the next flight to the branch.
 Meanwhile, the corporate IT manager quickly redirected the branch’s orders to other supporting branches.
 Before noon, the corporate executives were on the ground assessing the damage.

 After verifying the situation with the branch manager, the VP of operations contacted leasing agents.
 The facilities manager assessed the condition of the machinery at the destroyed plant, directed the employees in cleaning and protecting equipment, and set up the relocation plan.
 By mid-afternoon, the VP of operations had leased a facility.
 He was able to move so quickly that he inked the lease before the commercial real estate market responded to the disaster by jacking up lease rates.
 In little more than a week, all equipment was relocated and set up for operation.
 Replacement inventory was received and the center was shipping again to its own customers.
 Not a single order was missed for any customer.

-That was accomplished without a risk management system by a group of people who didn’t spend any time thinking about risk management, but spent a lot of time thinking about management of the operations and service to customers.
+That was accomplished without a risk management system by a group of people who didn’t spend any time thinking about risk management but spent a lot of time thinking about the management of the operations and service to customers.